 Our children and teens are growing up in a world where “It’s all up to you!” is the mantra that guides – or more accurately mis-guides – our students into embracing and living out ideologies on sex and gender that undermine their human flourishing.
 In this two-part seminar, Walt will walk you through how the Sex Positive movement and LGBTQ+ ideologies are forming the beliefs and behaviors of our kids, along with how and what to teach about the beauty of God’s sex-and-gender-positive design. as the path to spiritual growth, relational growth, and sexual flourishing.

-Remember the old question about the tree falling in the forest?
-If no one heard it fall, did it actually make a sound?
-Well, every week thousands of youth workers ask the same question: “If a youth pastor gives a talk to his youth group, and nobody actually hears it, did he actually speak at all?”
-It doesn’t take long in youth ministry before you realize that giving a talk is not the same thing as being given a hearing.
+It doesn’t take long in youth ministry to realize that giving a talk is not the same thing as being given a hearing.
 This seminar will offer you a chance to think about the three basic components of a spoken message and to understand the why and how of inductive communication.
-You will walk away from this session with a better sense of how to prepare and deliver an effective youth talk.
+You will walk away from this session with a better sense of how to prepare and deliver an effective message to your students.

 The biblical truth of Sabbath is one that often stirs up notions of debate, disagreement and misunderstanding.
 At the core of this truth, we see a loving and gracious God guarding his children from overwork, stress and burnout.
 This class highlights our gracious Father and sets forth practical boundaries to foster rest in life and ministry.